How Family Therapy Can Help Your Teen

 In particular, family counseling can improve family relationships by:

-Throughout the therapeutic process, your family therapist will help all family members develop the tools they need to facilitate healing.
+Throughout the therapeutic process, a family therapist will help family members develop the tools they need to facilitate healing.
 By working on these skills during family sessions and practicing them in real life, families can boost their potential for success and healthy functioning.

 When should you seek a family therapist?

-Sometimes, family conflicts can arise from cross-generational boundaries, such as when parents share a home with grandparents, or when children are raised by grandparents.
-In this case, family counseling helps improve communications and sets appropriate boundaries. - External factors
+Sometimes, family conflicts can arise from cross-generational boundaries, such as when parents share a home with grandparents or when children are raised by grandparents.
+In this case, family counseling helps improve communication and gives family members skills to set appropriate boundaries.

-Family therapy can help families who come from mixed racial, cultural, or religious backgrounds by promoting connectedness and understanding across differently held traditions, beliefs, and values. - Emotional support
+Family therapy can help families who come from different racial, cultural, or religious backgrounds by promoting connectedness and understanding across differently held traditions, beliefs, and values.

 Family counseling can help families struggling with stressful situations, such as the death of a family member, financial issues, or marital problems.
 During family sessions, families can share their thoughts and feelings in a safe space, recognize their strengths, and emerge as a stronger, more cohesive family unit.